wzhe06/SparkCTR/README.md

 * Outer Product Neural Network (OPNN)

 # Dataset
-A small portion of some public database for test and initial debug.
+A small portion of some public ads database for test and initial debug.
 You can directly get comparision among different models on metrics such as AUC on ROC and P-R curve. <br /><br />
 **Data Format**